rjnigam/aryavarta/SETUP.md

 # 🚀 Quick Setup Guide

-## You're almost ready to launch Gurukul!
+## You're almost ready to launch Aryavarta!

 The MVP is now built and running at: **http://localhost:3000**